What to Pack for Your First Motorhome Trip: The Complete Checklist

 For more tips on travelling with little ones, see our guide to family motorhome holidays.

-If You Are Travelling with a Dog
+What to Pack if You Are Bringing a Dog

 - Dog bed, food, bowls, lead, poo bags, and any medication

-- An old towel specifically for drying muddy paws
+- An old towel specifically for drying muddy paws - you will use this every single day

 - A crate, harness, or barrier for safe travel in the motorhome